Forgiveness is more about your future than your past.

 So, what is it to forgive?
 Is it even possible to really do it on the deepest emotional level where it has to happen to do any good?
 Most approaches to forgiveness are actually confrontational in nature, requiring an almost inhuman will and god-like consciousness to accomplish.
 But is this realistic?
 More importantly, are there any real benefits in forgiving?

-Those clanging the forgiveness bell typically have one approach; the proverbial box.
-When it comes to something as beneficial as forgiving some person or event or situation, we need to see real results.
-If you're serious about getting free of some old emotional log chain, be prepared to face your monsters and to understand how they have infected your core beliefs.
+Those clanging the forgiveness bell typically have one approach: "Just do it..."
+But when it comes to something as beneficial as forgiving some person or event or situation, we need to see real results.
+If you're ready to let go of past events you can't change anyway, be prepared to face your monsters and to understand how they have infected your core beliefs.
 And how your core beliefs perpetuate whatever it is you're shackled with.

 A) Way back when, something terrible happened.